MailMan PHP Extension Reference Documentation

 void put_SoRcvBuf(int intVal);

-This property can be increased if download performance seems slow.
-It is recommended to be a multiple of 4096.
+This property should normally be left unchanged.
+It may be increased if download performance is slow.
+Values should preferably be multiples of 4096.

 top